2017 New York City truck attack: ISIL influence

 Early reports suggested Saipov was "self-radicalized".
 John Miller, the deputy commissioner of the New York Police Department, said Saipov did it in the name of Islamic State of Iraq and the Levant (ISIL), a jihadist militant group fighting in the Iraqi and Syrian civil wars, and appeared to have followed "almost exactly to a T" the group's advice on social media on how to carry out vehicular attacks.
 The ISIL flag and a document indicating allegiance to ISIL were found in the truck.
-White House Press Secretary Sarah Huckabee Sanders said the Trump administration considers him an "enemy combatant".
+White House Press Secretary Sarah Huckabee Sanders said the Trump administration considers him an "enemy combatant."

 While in custody, Saipov waived his Miranda rights and told police he deliberately chose Halloween to commit the attack and had made a test drive near the route, renting a truck on October 22 for that purpose.
 According to a criminal complaint, he thought there would be more civilians on the street then, and had been planning the attack for about a year.
+He also planned on continuing his attack on the Brooklyn Bridge.
 It said he was particularly motivated after watching a video of Abu Bakr al-Baghdadi questioning the American Muslim response to Muslims killed in Iraq.
 Investigators found other ISIL images and videos on his electronic devices.
-He requested to display the ISIL flag in his hospital room and, according to the complaint, "stated that he felt good about what he had done".
+He requested to display the ISIL flag in his hospital room and, according to the complaint, "stated that he felt good about what he had done."

 Legal proceedings

 On November 1, 2017, federal prosecutors charged Saipov with providing material support for terrorism that has caused at least one death.
 He did not enter a plea during his appearance in federal court.
 The charges were supplemented on November 21 to include eight counts of murder in aid of racketeering, twelve counts of attempted murder in aid of racketeering, one count of providing material support for terrorism, and one count of violence and destruction of a motor vehicle resulting in death.
 On November 28 he pleaded not guilty to all charges of murder and terrorism.
 On January 17, 2018, in a letter to Judge Vernon Broderick, the defense said Saipov would plead guilty to all counts and serve life in prison if the death penalty option was made unavailable.
 Broderick later scheduled Saipov's trial for October 7, 2019.

 Jury selection began in October 2022, and Saipov was found guilty on all murder charges on January 26, 2023.
 On February 14, 2023, the sentencing phase began for Saipov, with the prosecution seeking the death penalty in his case.
 The jury was unable to agree on the death penalty for any of the charges against Saipov.
-On March 13, 2023, Saipov was sentenced to life in prison without parole.
-He is currently incarcerated at Metropolitan Detention Center, Brooklyn.
+Saipov was sentenced to eight consecutive life without parole terms plus two concurrent life terms plus 260 years on May 17, 2023.
+He is currently incarcerated at ADX Florence.